elchininet/custom-sidebar/README.md

 ```

 1. As the `title` option is defined in the main configuration, it will not get the `title` option from the extendable configuration.
-2. As the `subtitle` option is not defined in the main configuration, it will get it from the extendable configuration
+2. As the `subtitle` option is not defined in the main configuration, it will be get from the extendable configuration
 3. As the main configuration and the extendable configuration both have an `order` option, it will be merged:
     1. Both orders have an `overview` item, so it will be merged.
 As the main config order-item has also an `order` property, it will not be extended, but as the extendable order-item has an `icon` property that doesn't exist in the main config order-item, it will be extended
+    2. As the extendable order-item doesn't have a `name` property, it will remain there
-    2. The `Integrations` doesn't exist in the extendable order so it will remain as it is
+    3. The `Integrations` doesn't exist in the extendable order so it will remain as it is
-    3. The `Google` extendable item doesn't exist in the main config, so it will be extended
+    4. The `Google` extendable item doesn't exist in the main config, so it will be extended

 The resulted main config after the extending process will be: